Peg a few weeks after she came back from working on poor quality dry dog food for a year.

 The regulations

 In short, there are none.
-Pet food is self regulated, meaning it is up to the pet food company on what (if any) protocols they put in place, how they manufacture or formulate their food and what quality control is performed.
+Pet food is self regulated, meaning it is up to the pet food company as to what (if any) protocols they put in place, how they manufacture or formulate their food and what quality control is performed.
 Here in Australia, there’s no governing body overseeing pet food – compared to in the US where the FDA have some control over pet food, and can order recalls, perform investigations and assist in regulatory processes of ingredients and standards, in Australia there’s no such equivalent.
 Pet food companies can opt to become voluntary members of the Pet Food Industry Association of Australia (PFIAA) which means they must follow a set of Australian manufacturing standards – however it’s very important to remember that this is NOT enforced so if a company does not join PFIAA, there’s no obligation for them to follow the standards.
 And while it is admirable if the company is a member, it isn’t a legal requirement to be a member.

 I know feeding raw food on farm can be time consuming and sometimes impossible, and that working dogs are considered ‘ better’ fed these days because of the convenience of dry food….BUT…..the working lifetime of dogs has been considerably reduced by grain based diets which cause arthritis, skin problems, cancers, kidney troubles etc from about 8 years of age.
 Marina’s dogs that have been on organic raw all their lives have consistently lived to 20 and worked to 16-18 years.
 Try to give your dogs at least a few raw feeds a week and don’t be misled by the proliferation of GRAIN FREE foods popping up everywhere.
 Be aware that fillers like potatoes, pulses, etc. are all carbs and just as bad as grains in many cases.